danielan987/advanced_nasa_weather_forecast_app/README.md

 It is challenging to predict the weather many months in advance.
 So we often hope for the best that the weather won't be too hot or cold, too humid or dry, or it won't rain or snow too much.
 As a result, many trips, particularly outdoor trips, have been ruined by unexpected bad weather.

 ### Solution and Impact
-This is why a user-friendly app
+This is why a

 An app with analyses of the weather in that location.

-By providing this range of forecasted values, this enables users to choose the optimal dates within the upcoming year and locations for their trips to have good weather.
-If they have already selected the dates and locations for their trips, this also provides them with an advanced notice to pack clothing and items that are appropriate for the weather predicted.
+By providing a visualization of a full 1-year range of forecasted values, this enables users to choose the optimal dates within the upcoming year or even switch their trip's locations for better weather.

 ### Methodology and Technical Architecture Diagram
-This app

-user-friendly without using any particular languages
+This app was designed to be lightweight for fast analyses.
+It was developed using only one programming language (Python) on Streamlit.

-accessible for users across the world.
+This app was also designed to be accessible for users across the world.
 By using OpenStreetMap for the map, users can zoom in and see the name of each region in its native language.
 English was used for labels in the app.
 However, they are accompanied by emojis to support non-English speaking users.

-Each visualization is written in English with emojis

-A lightweight framework using Python. prophet model leveraging 40 years of MERRA-2 data to predict the weather 365 days into the future.

-time averaged
+The app user-friendly

+### DATA

+40 years of

+is a re-analysis of modelled

+using an upgraded version of the Goddard Earth Observing System Model, Version 5 (GEOS-5) data assimilation system

+Many MERRA-2 data products could have been selected for this app.
+However, the 3 products selected for this app were the following:

+    * "T2M": 2-meter Air Temperature
+    * "QV2M": 2-meter Specific Humidity
+    * "PRECTOTCORR": Bias Corrected Total Precipitation

+caveat not forecasting but historical analysis

+### Forecasting

+The Prophet model was used for a light-weight

+seasonality

 The forecasted values also include the range of possible values that fall within the 95% confidence interval.
 This range generally grows with time so forecasting data was set to 1 year of data.